staglibrary/stag/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to STAG's documentation!
+STAG |release| documentation
 ================================

-The documentation site is still under construction.
+Welcome to the STAG library documentation.

 .. toctree::
    :maxdepth: 1